On the convergence analysis of a hybrid numerical method for multicomponent transport in porous media: Numerical results

 Several numerical experiments have been carried out using this numerical method to simulate practical two-phase flow problems, both with and without components, that arise in the context of chemical enhanced oil recovery.
 Mainly two different types of computational domains have been employed for these simulations - a quarter of a five-spot geometry (or radial flow) that mimics oil reservoir conditions near the location of the physical sources, and a rectilinear geometry that mimics the flow conditions far from the location of the sources.
-In the first case, the sources (injection or production wells) have been treated as point source terms while in the second case the two opposite boundary walls are treated as wall sources.
 A variety of different types of heterogeneous permeability fields have also been used.
-These include rectangular inclusions, channelised domains, a multiscale permeability field generated using a stationary, isotropic, fractal Gaussian field and sections of the SPE10 permeability field.
+These include rectangular inclusions, channelized domains, a multiscale permeability field generated using a stationary, isotropic, fractal Gaussian field and sections of the SPE10 permeability field.
 These simulation results have been used to qualitatively validate the numerical method by comparing with results from existing literature.
 Also, several comparison studies have been performed between different combinations of single or multi-component, two phase flows which demonstrate the capability of the method to capture the intricate details of the flow characteristics and produce numerical results that are consistent with expectations based on physics.
 The reader is directed to Daripa \& Dutta \cite{DD2017} for further details.

 In this section, we present numerical results obtained from solving the two-phase single component system of equations (polymer flooding), given by \cref{paper2-glbfinal,paper2-sateq,paper2-conceq}, subject to realistic initial and boundary data.
 These are intended to support the error calculations with respect to an exact solution that were presented in \cite{DD2017} and provide further quantitative evidence about the accuracy and the order of convergence of the method, even in the case of practical numerical simulations.
 In \cref{sec:result2}, the input data is given in \cref{table:paper2-input_par}.
 The numerical errors are measured in the discrete norms.